AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 # OpenAPI handlers

 This handler allows you to load remote or local [OpenAPI (2/3) and Swagger](https://swagger.io) schemas.
-Based on [OpenAPI-to-GraphQL](https://developer.ibm.com/open/projects/openapi-to-graphql).

 You can import it using remote/local `.json` or `.yaml`.
-To use a local source with an API handler, see [Reference local file handlers](../handlers/index.md#reference-local-files-in-handlers) for more information.
+To use a local source with an API handler, see [Reference local file handlers]([../handlers/index.md#reference-local-files-in-handlers](https://the-guild.dev/graphql/mesh/docs/getting-started/sources-with-no-definition)) for more information.

 To get started, use the handler in your Mesh config file: